-Faculty in the Cellular & Molecular Biology Graduate Program are drawn from 12 different departments located at Kent State University, the Cleveland Clinic Foundation, the Northeastern Ohio Universities College of Medicine, and The University of Akron.
+Faculty in the Cellular & Molecular Biology Graduate Program are drawn from 12 different departments located at Kent State University, the Cleveland Clinic Foundation, Northeast Ohio Medical University, and The University of Akron.
 Additional faculty are located at area clinical facilities and hospitals.
 This multi-departmental and inter-institutional structure of the Cellular and Molecular Biology Program gives doctoral candidates access to the talents of a broadly diverse research faculty as well as significant research facilities and resources.
 State-of-the-art resources available for doctoral training include facilities for:

 - proteomics and genomics

 - NMR spectroscopy